-$^{12}$ Before the auctions began, the project held multiple training sessions for the truckers to help them understand price paid by households, though not the price received by desludgers, and so these auctions are excluded from regressions studying household acceptance.
-The sample sizes vary across auctionlevel regressions as follows.
+We ran over 5,000 auctions for mechanized desludging services through the call center in collaboration with the Senegalese Office of Sanitation (ONAS) from July 2013 through October 28th, 2016.
+Some auctions were performed for subsidized households (671 auctions), which affected the price paid by households, though not the price received by desludgers, and so these auctions are excluded from regressions studying household acceptance.
+The sample sizes vary across auction-level regressions as follows.
 There are 5,162 auctions total; 4,177 of those have at least one bid; 2,865 of those have at least two bids; 4,491 are unsubsidized auctions; and 3,621 are unsubsidized auctions with at least one bid.
 The research team designed and managed the platform from its inception in 2013.
 In January 2015, the management of the platform was transferred to ONAS.
 Penalties were abolished and the invitation rule was modified so that all truckers had the same probability of being invited rather than over-sampling active participants.
 Also, the number of truckers invited decreased on average from 14 to 11.
 Although the changes to the invitation rule affected the performance of the platform (by reducing competition), the assignment of bidders to formats and auctions remained random.
 Slightly more than half of auctions were performed prior to the design change (55%).